-Five biomes make for one of Britain's most impressive eco-attractions.
+Five biomes nestled under five giant bubbles in the hills of Cornwall make for one of Britain's most impressive indoor eco-attractions.

-Next, head up to the new 165-ft jungle canopy for a spectacular view, which at 90% humidity, is not for the faint hearted.
+Next, head up to the new 165-ft jungle canopy for spectacular views, which at 90% humidity is not for the faint hearted.

 VisitEngland would like to invite you to take part in a short survey about our website.

 It should take no more than a couple of minutes.